scriptrdotio/terminal/README.md

 #### delete, get, option, patch, post, & put

-- -p:parameters to pass
+- -d:parameters to pass
-- -h: headers to pass
+- -H: headers to pass
-- -nolog: logs show in the request
+- --no-log: logs show in the request
-- -norespsonse: only logs should show
+- --no-respsonse: only logs should show

 The following tests use the POST method

 Invoking:
 ```
-colorMe -p {"color" : "blue"} -h {"content-type":"application/x-www-form-urlencoded; charset=UTF-8"}
+colorMe -d {"color" : "blue"} -H {"content-type":"application/x-www-form-urlencoded; charset=UTF-8"}
 ```
 Results in:
 ```